christoph-codes/christoph-codes/README.md

 Passionate Programmer.
 Dedicated Designer.
 Chronic Creator.

-If you have a cool idea you want to talk about so we can make it happen, HMU!
+If you have a cool idea you want to talk about, we can make it happen, HMU!

 ## 🔭 I’m currently working on...
 - **Wallet** - A Redis Hackathon project to store all your credit cards in a single interface.